lspitzner/brittany/docs/implementation/theory.md

 ## The Reasoning

-A top-down approach is so bad, because when there are exponentially many layouts to consider, there information passed down from the parents does not help at all in pruning the alternatives on a given layer.
+A top-down approach is so bad because when there are exponentially many layouts to consider, there information passed down from the parents does not help at all in pruning the alternatives on a given layer.
 In the above `nestedCaseExpr` example, we might obtain a better solution by looking not